Ordinary Time: February 8th

 - A Sister seeing St. Josephine so peaceful and always in prayer, asked, "Do you wish to go to heaven?"
 "I wish neither to go nor to stay.
 God knows where to find me, when He wants me."
 To another who asked how she was going on, she answered, "I am going slowly, step by step, because I have two heavy bags to carry - one containing my own sins, the other Christ's merits.
 When I get to the other side, I will open my bags and say, 'Eternal Father, now judge!' and to St Peter, 'You can close that door of yours, for I'm going to stay.'"
-More autobiographical excerpts from St. Josephine's wonderful story can be found here.

 - Pray for those suffering persecution in Sudan.
 Read what Bishop Macram Max Gassis says in this article, Sudan: Country of Terrorism, Religious Persecution, Slavery, Rape, Genocide, and Man-Made Starvation and this statement from the Sudan Catholic Bishops' Regional Conference.